2024 Tryouts FAQ

 People who are committed.
 Given the limited nature of the season (3-4 practice weekends, limited games), we need people that will prioritize attendance at these events.

 Flexible and experienced players - there won't be a lot of time to build chemistry.
 Players who can work within many systems and are easily coachable are desirable.
+We are looking for people willing and able to be team players.

 What if I don't live in one of the noted practice pod locations?